JimLynx/fundpin/docs/TESTING.md

 ### Search Bar

 - Clicked on the Search icon in the navigation menu and Search bar opens correctly.
+- Clicked 'Cancel' button and search bar closes as expected.
-- Entered keyword and the cards of projects with that keyword are filtered and displayed.
+- Entered keyword and pressed green search icon.
+The cards of projects with that keyword are filtered and displayed.
 - Bug found whereby keyword entered is also displayed if part if another word - i.e. If entering 'lion', then 'billion' is also picked up - mentioned on README under Known Issues.

 ### Register page